7-Eleven: Hong Kong

 In November 1980, Southland Corporation and Hong Kong conglomerate Jardine Matheson signed a franchise agreement to bring 7-Eleven to the territory.
 The first 7-Eleven shop opened in Happy Valley on April 3, 1981.
 The chain expanded aggressively across Hong Kong throughout the 1980s.
 The 50th store opened in Kwai Chung on October 6, 1983, while the 200th was inaugurated by Simon Keswick at Tai Po Centre on May 7, 1987.
-The stores were sold to Dairy Farm, part of the Jardine Matheson group, in 1989.
+The stores were sold to Dairy Farm, part of Jardine Matheson, in 1989.

 Octopus card readers were introduced in all 7-Eleven stores in July 1999, although at first these could only be used to add value to the card.
 In September 2004, the number of locations in Hong Kong was substantially boosted when Dairy Farm acquired Daily Stop, a rival convenience store chain, from SCMP Retailing (HK).
 The chain's 84 shops, located mainly in MTR and Kowloon–Canton Railway stations (as well as shopping centers and housing estates), were converted to 7-Eleven stores.

 In 2009, a 7-Eleven location in Quarry Bay opened with a hot food counter, called "7 Café", selling traditional Hong Kong street food and milk tea.
 This feature was subsequently extended to select other 7-Eleven locations across Hong Kong under the "Daily Café" and "Hot Shot" brands.

 India

 On 7 October 2021, Reliance Retail announced its partnership with 7-Eleven to open its stores in India.
 The announcement came a day after Future Group, another retail conglomerate, announced the end of its partnership with 7-Eleven, citing the inability to meet the target of opening stores and payment of franchisee fees.
 The first 7-Eleven in India opened in Mumbai on 9 October 2021 at Blue Fortuna, Military Road, Marol, Andheri East.
 Initially opened as a 24 hours outlet it was soon curtailed to shut its doors at 12:00am.
+7-Eleven now operates stores in Mumbai, Pune, Thane, Kalyan-Dombivali, Mira-Bhayander, and Vasai-Virar.